jhurray/SQLiteModel/README.md

 You can also hit me up on twitter [@JeffHurray](https://twitter.com/JeffHurray).

 ##Contributing
-If you want to add functionality feel free to open an issue and/or create a pull request.
-I am always open to improving my work.
+If you want to add functionality please open an issue and/or create a pull request.

 ##Shoutout
-Big thank you to [Stephen Celis](https://github.com/stephencelis) for writing `SQLite.swift` which I think is one of the best Swift open source libraries that exists today.
-SQLiteModel would not have been possible without his work.
+Big thank you to [Stephen Celis](https://github.com/stephencelis) for writing `SQLite.swift` which is one of the best Swift open source libraries that exists today.

 ##License
 SQLiteModel is available under the MIT license.
 See the LICENSE file for more information.